TomHessburg/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

-    An event listener listenes for input(like a click event) from the user, and funs a callback function based on that event.
+    An event listener listenes for input(like a click event) from the user, and runs a callback function based on that event.

 4. Why would we convert a NodeList into an Array?